Thermography Survey Henley in Arden Image 1

 Thermal Image

-Damp areas provide the perfect breeding ground for fungi and mould that can lead to serious health issues.
-Moisture damage from condensation is the most common cause behind damp areas in buildings and can form almost anywhere from floors to walls to ceilings and takes a long time to dry out properly as generally speaking most of the damage is hidden beneath the surface.
+These types of damp areas provide a perfect breeding ground for mould and fungi that can cause some serious health issues.
+Condensation is the most common cause of moisture damage in buildings and can form almost anywhere - floors, walls, ceilings - and can take a long time to dry out as, generally speaking, most of the damage is beneath the surface.

 Thermal Image

-Thermography isn't simply used to show what's wrong with a building but how good too, such as if a wall or floor is completely dry upon completion.
-Doing this before completing the build or moving forward with construction helps create a solid foundation.
-If wet, however, there are certain techniques used to help the drying process and allow the building to be handed over to the client faster - with thermal images as proof of its condition.
+As well as uncovering all the issues with a property's development, thermographic imaging is used to show how good a building is as well as if a floor or wall is completely dry following construction.
+Making sure an area is dry before continuing or completing the build helps create a solid and stable foundation.
+If still slightly wet then there are certain techniques that can be utilised to speed up the drying process which in turn allows the building to be handed over to the client faster with thermal images as proof of its condition.

-Thermographic images highlight pipes and frameworks under the surface, showing if something's damaged or even where not to go during renovation or conversion.
-These structures are much clearer when behind plaster work and can indicate whether the plaster itself is wearing thin before cracks occur on the outside.
+Thermal images can highlight pipes and structure frameworks beneath the surface making it easier to not only see if something's damaged but where and where not to drill or knock down during renovation or conversion.
+These types of structures generally show up better behind plaster work and can indicate whether the plaster itself is wearing thin on the inside before any cracks or detachments occur on the visible side.

-BREEAM and other sustainability statements as well as Part L under building regulations specifies that thermal surveys are now a requirement.
-With the proof a thermal image provides coupled with the accuracy and visual representation, this comes as little surprise.
-You're no longer just being told how a building has been constructed and how good the insulation and sealing is but being able to see easily and quickly makes a huge difference in not just the piece of mind for the owner but also as evidence for building regulators.
+With sustainability statements, such as BREEAM, and building regulations, under Part L, many building specifications are adding thermography surveys as a requirement.
+With the assurances thermal imaging provides coupled with their accuracy and visual representation, this comes as no surprise.
+It's one thing to be told how a building has been put together and how well the insulation and sealings are, but to be able to show that as easily and quickly as thermal images do makes a huge difference in not just the piece of mind for the owner but also as clear proof to building regulators.

 Next Steps